ibrahimnasr139/ibrahimnasr139/README.md

 ## 🎯 What I'm Working On

+- 💼 Interning as a Backend AI Engineer @ FlyRank AI
 - 🏗 Scaling the Waey SaaS platform to serve more tenants
 - 📖 Deepening expertise in **System Design** and **Distributed Systems**
 - 🎓 **Computer Science** @ Menoufia University